 |Trading fees?||Funds may charge sales loads, as well as short-term redemption fees and other transaction fees||ETFs do not carry sales charges, however some brokerage companies may charge commission to buy and sell.||Stocks do not carry sales charges, however some brokerage companies may charge commission to buy and sell.|

 Basics of mutual fund trading

 Mutual funds are professionally managed portfolios that pool money from multiple investors to buy shares of stocks, bonds, or other securities.
-The minimum initial investment for most mutual funds ranges from $1000 to $10,000 but there are no investment minimums for additional purchases.
+Most mutual funds require a minimum initial investment, although there is an increasing proliferation of no minimum required investment funds.

 Mutual fund sales charges and fees